clulab/processors/docs/metal-srl.md

 }
 ```

-Note that `mtl.task1.type` is set to "srl", which corresponds to the task of identifying SRL arguments.
+Note that `mtl.task1.type` is set to "dual", which corresponds to the dual Metal task, where the last forward layer concatenates the embeddings of both argument and head for each prediction (hence the "dual" name).
 For this task type, the initial layer has the following additional parameters:

 Parameter | Description | Default value
 --- | --- | ---